giarcheuli/semrush/DevGuide_DepDkrApp.md

     - [Creating the Dockerfile](#creating-the-dockerfile)
     - [Building the Docker Image](#building-the-docker-image)
   - [Deploying the App to the Repository](#deploying-the-app-to-the-repository)
+____
 ## Getting started

-This guide will walk you through deploying your application as a Docker Container in a Kubernetes cluster.
-Following these step-by-step instructions, you can efficiently set up your ExampleApp to accept requests on port 8800.
+This guide will walk you through launching a Docker Container and deploying an app in a Kubernetes cluster.
+Following these step-by-step instructions, you can set up your ExampleApp to accept requests on port 8800.

 ### Preconditions

 Before proceeding with the deployment process, please ensure you have Docker installed on your machine.

 If you haven't installed Docker yet, please follow the official documentation for instructions on installing it on your specific operating system.
+___

 ## Creating a directory structure for the deployment